-The dog appears more often than other animal in dreams.
+The dog appears more often than any other animal in dreams.
 It depicts our natural drives that are well socialised, but still have the tendency to revert back to the spontaneous or ‘wild’ state quite easily.
 For instance our anger might usually be well under control, but if someone teases us we might surprise ourselves by the amount and strength of our anger, or our desire to cower and hide.
-But the dog is often a sign or enthusiasm – as can be observed so often if we have a dog.
+But the dog is often a sign of enthusiasm, care or warning – as can be observed so often if we have a dog.
 See animal

 Similarly our sexuality may be usually expressed in a socially acceptable way, but if we are in a situation where our sexual pleasure is stimulated or allowed easy expression we might deeply shock other people and ourselves by what we do.
 It can also represent easy expression of such aspects of ourselves as aggression – maybe because dogs show their teeth easily – sexuality, especially male sexuality; also their easy expression of love.
 Also the parts of self we usually keep out of sight, but which may express spontaneously.
 The dog as an example of intuition is shown in the following dream.

 The dogs can represent this feeling energy, this natural life response to events and ones situation, our easy flowing natural feelings such as devotion, perhaps to a lover or child.